+First of all, let me say that I am not one of those people who claims that castor oil works wonders after over plucking their eyebrows, because, after all, how do you know whether it's the castor oil or your own body doing the magic of regrowing?
 I have always had the same eyebrow shape, but I have always had one or two small patches that do not have any hair.
 After using castor oil every night for around 2-3 weeks, guess what?
 They are now covered with hair!
 The oil does not make your hairs any darker, but thicker.
 One downside is that the oil can cause acne, since I have oily and acne prone skin.
 Other than that, the oil works great!

 I don't know if I'm using the right kind of castor oil, but the cheapie stuff found in the digestive aid section of Wal-Mart does wonders.
 I noticed that the ends of my eyebrows weren't looking as full as they once were..
 I picked this stuff up for less than $3 and then put it on my brows with a q-tip after I showered.
 After doing this nightly for about a week my brows were looking much better.
 About 2 months later, and I can say that they look better than ever.
 I started using an old (clean) mascara spoolie (CoverGirl Lash Blast Length) to put on my brows and occassionally my lashes.
 The thin rubbery bristles help comb it thru each hair so that really helps.
 I don't even have to fill in my brows anymore!
 I tried mixing this in my shampoo and that kinda left my hair a thick greasy mess!
 This oil is extremely thick and my face is an oil spill so I haven't put this anywhere near my skin.
 For brows/lashes, this stuff is wonderful!
 I've noticed less fallout but more fullness!